xyuae/Fullstack-project-quality-indicator/README.md

 4. Record the current status and history of the quality

 The application is deployed using Heroku at `https://express-quiality-indicator.herokuapp.com/#/` .
-The mongodb is not deployed yet due to account verification.
+The mongodb is deployed in heroku using mongolab.

 ## Project Structure
 The quality management project is implemented in an 2 month period.
 The purpose is to build an web application that records and presents the project quality information.
 MERN stack is chosen for developing a front-end back-end separated, one page application, with a horizontally scalable database and backend.